Veterinary Care

 Learn more about Animal Care

-DAR Animal Care
+DAR Animal Care and Operations

 Managed Breeding

 The Managed Breeding Service (MBS; sometimes also referred to as "Colony") is a fee-for-service elective enterprise offered by DAR to the Emory research community.
-Through this, DAR maintains and manages colonies of research mice for the investigators.
+Through this, DAR maintains and manages colonies of research animals for the investigators.

 Learn more about Managed Breeding